What is the required branch-circuit overcurrent protection rating for a continuous load of 80 amperes?

 Prepare for the Applied Codeology Test.
 Enhance your skills with flashcards and diverse questions, each equipped with explanations and insights.
 Get test-ready today!

 In this scenario, the continuous load is 80 amperes.
-To calculate the required protection rating, you need to multiply the continuous load by 1.25:
+To calculate the required rating, you multiply this load by 1.25:

 Subscribe